 Visiting the consulate is actually a straightforward and typically quick experience.
 I walked out with my Afghanistan visa in about 30 minutes, start to finish.

 Step 1: You’ll first be brought back by the woman who will issue your visa.
 She will ask where and what you’re planning to do in Afghanistan.
-Then, likely, she will ask if you’re really sure you want to go because it’s such an expensive visa and that Afghanistan, of course, can be very dangerous.
+Then, likely, she will ask if you’re really sure you want to go because it’s such an expensive visa and that Afghanistan, of course, can be very dangerous (in certain areas).

 Step 2: Hand over your passport, passport photo and passport copy and get the ball rolling.
 She’ll quickly start the process.

 Step 5: Chit chat with the consulate lady.
 She’s actually really nice and speaks very good English in addition to her Russian and Tajik/Dari.
-Or stare at the wall in silence, weirdo.
+Or stare at the wall in silence, whatever.